JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 - [x] [Better Webs](#more-websites)
 - [x] Better AI APIs Usage: APIFY, ElevenLabs, scrapping APIs...
+- [ ] Review all previous posts and see that are no commented / incomplete sections

 {{< cards cols="1" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/sql-data-analytics/" title="SQL for D&A ↗ " >}}